Iceland Wants to Require Equal Pay for Women

 October elections saw Iceland become the most gender equal parliament in the world among countries without a quota system, with 48 percent of lawmakers being women.

-Despite this, Benediktsson said the government still has work to do on the gender equality front, as Icelandic women are still paid 14 to 18 percent less than men.
+Despite this, Benediktsson said the government still has work to do on the gender equality front, as Icelandic women continue to be paid 14 to 18 percent less than men.

 “We may rank number one in the world at the moment, but the job is not done still,” he said.
 “Just a few months ago, we had elections in Iceland, and gender equality is still on the political agenda.
 It is one of the most important agendas still.”